orangedaisy/bshowco/what-i-do.md

 - User research and testing (most often through interviews)
 - Collecting, shaping, and prioritizing requirements
 - Reconciling those requirements with business and customer goals
-- Collaborating with developers to discover potential pitfalls before design begins
+- Collaborating with developers to discover potential technical pitfalls before design begins
 - Designing the UI
 - Documenting the UI through pattern libraries and design specs
 - Developing the UI